matthewoo527/cs240-assignment-1/README.md

 __AI Disclose usage:__
-I asked ChatGPT what to change in the code, and learned what is the difference between signed and usigned 8 bits.
+I asked ChatGPT what to change in the code, and learned what is the difference between signed and unsigned 8 bits.
 So it can pass the negative two's complement case.

 ## Converter and Pixel System